NAME

 See also more OS-specific schemas like filename::unix, which adds some more checks (e.g. filename cannot contain forward slash and each component cannot be longer than 255 characters) and preprocessing (e.g. stripping extraneous slashes like foo//bar into foo/bar.

 What's the difference between this schema and dirname?
-The default completion rule.
-This schema's completion by default only includes files and not directories.
+The default completion rule. dirname's completion only includes directories and not files.

 HOMEPAGE